 Let's look at a practical example.

-These three restorations were placed five years ago, in 2007.
+These three restorations were placed six years ago, in 2007.
 For various reasons my patient has not elected to restore the center tooth with a crown, which, speaking ideally, is indicated.
 The support pins show at the surface intentionally, because the material is less likely to break that way, at least according to one study.
-And yes I saw the bubbles as I lined up the shot; this one time, I left them, because they looked kinda fun.

-Five years.
-No recurrent decay, no symptoms, no root canal necessary yet, reasonable wear of the restoration surface.
+Six years.
+No recurrent decay, no symptoms, no root canal necessary, reasonable wear of the restoration surface.
 And yes, a sample size of one is merely anecdotal evidence.
 So I read the literature and also watch hundreds, perhaps thousands, of these restorations year after year in my practice and can never blame problems directly on the materials themselves.
 It's either me, or the patient if they have poor oral hygiene and excessive sugar intake in their diet.
-Hey, man, a destructive plaque will destroy anything.
-Even then, we see the cavities beyond the composite resin restoration, on the root surface.
+Even then, if there are new cavities, they form beyond the composite resin restoration, on the root surface.

 The materials we used were: